plabayo/rama/rama-rt/README.md

 Runtime definitions and implementation for Rama.

+This crate is not created to be used on itself.
+Please make use of this crate's functionality by using `rama::rt::*` as part of your _rama_ usage.

 > rama is early work in progress, use at your own risk.
 >
 > Not everything that exists is documented and not everything that is documented is implemented.

 Rama's full documentatuon can be found at <https://ramaproxy.org/>.

 ## Contributing